compgen-io/cghla/README.md

 The basic workflow can be described as:

-* WGS
+## WGS
 1) Find the location of HLA alleles in the reference genome.
 2) Extract flanking sequence from the reference genome, and adding this sequence to the allele sequences
 3) Extraction of mapped reads to the HLA locus in an already aligned BAM file
 4) Re-alignment of these reads (optionally with unmapped reads as well) to the now extended flanking HLA allele sequences
 5) Score HLA allele pairs (maternal/paternal) to find the most likely genotypes for the individual.
 6) Predict the most likely genotypes

-* RNAseq
+## RNAseq
 The RNAseq/WES workflow is similar, but instead of using the `*_gen.fasta` versions of the IPD-IMGTR/HLA sequences you can use the `*_nuc.fasta` versions.
-When using these coding mRNA sequence, you can skip stpes 1 and 2.
+When using these coding mRNA sequence, you can skip steps 1 and 2.
 And instead of extracting a sub-set of reads, you can align the raw FASTQ sequence.
 The scoring and prediction steps remain the same.